yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 .. _Close_discussions:

 ******************************
-Close Discussions to New Posts
+Close Discussions
 ******************************

-You can close the discussions for your course so that students cannot add posts.
+You can close the discussions for your course so that students cannot add messages.
 Course discussions can be closed temporarily, such as during an exam period, or permanently, such as when a course ends.

-When you close the discussions for a course, all of the discussion components in course units, and all of the discussion categories on the **Discussion** page, are affected.
+When you close the discussions for a course, all of the discussion components in course units and all of the discussion categories that you added in Studio are affected.

 * Existing discussion contributions remain available for review.

 * Students cannot add posts, respond to posts, or comment on responses.
-However, students can continue to vote on existing posts, report posts for misuse, and follow posts.
+  However, students can continue to vote on existing threads, follow threads, or report messages for misuse.

 * Course Staff, Instructors, Discussion Admins, Discussion Moderators, and Discussion Community TAs are not affected when you close the discussions